Home

 Overview

-Appointments for your PAP testing can by made by calling the office at (416) 603-5888.
-You may request a female health care provider for you PAP testing.
-PAP test results are available 4-6 weeks after your test.
-Your physician will review them and you will be called if any follow up is needed.
+The cervical cancer screening program runs out of our clinic.
+Appointments for your Pap testing can by made by calling our clinic at (416) 603-5888.
+Pap test results are available 2-4 weeks after your test.
+Your provider will review them and you will be called if any follow up is needed.

 HPV Vaccine